← back to packet

 1. Build the shared information system.
 The foundation of the project is the structured system that holds everything the company knows, including the security and artist data protection work built into it from the start.

 2. Convert existing tools into full production form.
 The systems today work because one operator built and runs them on one campaign.
-Converting them for multi-user, multi-artist use means documented workflows, clear deployment practices, permissions by role, artist-facing views into each artist’s own campaign state, operator visibility across the roster, and an onboarding path for new signings.
+Converting them for multi-user, multi-artist use means documented workflows, clear deployment practices, permissions by role, artist-facing views into each artist’s own campaign state, operator visibility across the roster, and the templating required to serve the existing three-artist roster at breakout-equivalent depth.
 The security and hardening work required to hold private artist data in production lives here too.

-3. Build the first new decision tools.
+3. Build the first new decision tools for the active roster.
 Deal analysis and territory and timing intelligence, both for artists the company is already representing, plus capacity to build additional tools that become clearly useful during the grant period.